Jean Delespine: Biography

-Jean Delespine was a renowned architect.
-The Renaissance in Anjou owes much to the artistic and architectural production of this master builder.
-Today he is attributed about forty works, almost all located in the former province of Anjou.
+Jean Delespine is attributed about forty works, almost all located in the former province of Anjou.

 Jean Delespine was, at his beginnings, the student of Jean Mariau, an architect in Angers, to whom he succeeded, in 1535, as Commissaire des œuvres et réparations de la ville of Angers.

 Delespine was in charge of important urban developments.
 He worked under the direction of a succession of mayors, including Jean de Pincé, Pierre Poyet and René Ayrault.

 His official functions were at the origin of contacts with the Controller General of the Bâtiments de France, Philibert Delorme, a great Renaissance architect, (Palais des Tuileries, Château d'Anet) attached to Anjou as commendatory abbot of the Abbaye Saint-Serge d'Angers.

 In 1571, Delespine ceased his duties as curator of the city's works.

 In 1576, he died in his home of the rue Beaurepaire in Angers.
 His body lies in the church next to the Carmelite convent.
 His tomb bore an epitaph to the glory of his architectural talents: ... mais qui n’admireroit ta hardie entreprise / de ta brave lanterne au pignon de l’église / posée en l’air si hault entre deux piramides / dont les poincts eslevez touchent aux nues liquides / ....